 If you love the snow then camping outdoors in the winter time is for you.
-Although being out in the cold might be a challenging task for you; yet, your love for the outdoors outshines any obstacles that might loom in your way.
+Although being out in the cold might be a challenging task for you; yet, your love for the outdoors outshines any obstacles that might loom in your way of winter backpacking!

 Being prepared to sleep outside in the cold requires proper preparation on your part and therefore you should take your winter backpacking tips seriously.
 Here are some backpacking tips that can help you both prepare for your adventure and help to keep you safe on your campsite.

 A backpack is a simple cloth or leather bag with straps on each side so you can slip your hands through them to keep the bag securely on your back.